What to do with Oily Hair?

 and starch.

-Once you’re finished washing and conditioning, you can apply hair care products, as long as you use those formulated for your hair.
+Once you’re finished washing and conditioning, you can apply hair care products, as long as you use those formulated for your hair in small amount.